microsoft/PowerPlatformConnectors/certified-connectors/Otto.bot/readme.md

 The connector supports the following operations:

 * `Return Results To Bot` - Send one or more responses to Otto during the execution of a skill.
 Compose a [Markdown supported message](https://markdown-it.github.io/) or build a rich, interactive UI using an [Adaptive Card](https://adaptivecards.io/).
 The returned results are specific to each request.
 * `Send File Attachments` - Send file attachments and data to a URL using multipart/form-data encoding.
-This API is created to support Logic apps as the built-in HTTP request connector cannot easily handle multipart/formdata
+This API is created to support execution flows where the built-in HTTP request connector cannot easily handle multipart/formdata.